elfmz/far2l/_testing/README.md

 `ReadCell(x, y)`

 Reads screen cell at specified coordinates.
 Returns more 'decomposed' (comparing to Raw version) structure wich has following fields:
  * Text string           - string representing contained character
  * BackTC uint32         - 24 bit foreground color if its used
  * ForeTC uint32         - 24 bit background color if its used
- * BackRGBI uint8        - 4 bit base foreground color
+ * Back uint8            - 4 bit base foreground color
- * ForeRGBI uint8        - 4 bit base background color
+ * Fore uint8            - 4 bit base background color
  * IsBackTC bool         - true if 24 bit foreground color is used
  * IsForeTC bool         - true if 24 bit background color is used
  * ForeBlue bool         - true if base foreground color has blue component